Orders

 • Update fulfillment analytics

 Important: This event fires at the bag level when the carrier or merchant confirms delivery.
-It represents the final fulfillment milestone before order completion.
+It represents the final fulfillment milestone for that bag.

 Additional Headers: